-Is spinal fusion the appropriate treatment for you?
+Is spinal fusion surgery the appropriate treatment for you?

 The answer to that question depends on a variety of factors, including how much damage there is to the spine, whether you’ve had previous back surgery, and your overall health.
 The first step you should take if your doctor recommends spinal fusion or any other type of surgery is to seek a second opinion from a physician who has experience treating back pain.
 Depending on the cause of the pain, physical therapy and other non-surgical treatments may be effective alternatives.

-In addition, it can be helpful to ask your doctor these questions before choosing which treatment plan you prefer to follow:
+In addition, it can be helpful to ask your doctor these questions about back surgery before choosing which treatment plan you prefer to follow:

 - What is my specific diagnosis?
 Is it the only possible cause for my condition?
 What test results support this diagnosis?